-We are situated in beautiful village location with its very own castle right opposite.
-Eynsford also boasts a village shop, a butchers, two other restaurants and another pub!
-Attractions in the area include Lullingstone Castle & World Gardens, which is a twenty minute walk away, a Roman villa, Eagle Heights bird sanctuary & Brands Hatch right on our door step.
-Also within walking distance is the pretty medieval bridge over the river with its picturesque ford.
-But don’t take the car through it’s deeper than it looks!
+We are situated in a beautiful village with its very own castle, located directly opposite the hotel.
+Eynsford also boasts two other restaurants and another pub!
+Attractions in the area include Lullingstone Castle & World Gardens, a Roman villa, Eagle Heights bird sanctuary, the lavender fields at Castle Farm, Brands Hatch racing circuit, a local vineyard and the historic town of Sevenoaks right on our doorstep.
+Also within walking distance is the pretty medieval bridge over the river Darent with its picturesque ford.
+Don’t take the car through, it’s deeper than it looks!

-If you want to see more of the local area we recommend you do the Eynsford to Farningham village walk: it takes about an hour and loops through Eynsford, along the fields overlooking the castle and into Farningham village with it's beautiful river and architecture.
-This walk is also perfect for dogs who are welcome to join you in our dog-friendly hotel rooms or in our restaurant.
+If you want to see more of the local area, we recommend you do the Eynsford to Farningham village walk: it takes about an hour and loops through Eynsford, along the fields overlooking the castle and into Farningham village with it's beautiful river and architecture.
+There are also many off lead walks you can take with your dog.
+Whether they like to splash in the river or run through woods, Eynsford is perfect for dog friendly walking holidays.

 Eynsford dates back to 864 AD but the first mention of The Castle Hotel is under it's original name: The Harrow Inn.
 This is found in the post office directory which states "1829 Henry Booker".
 We imagine Henry was either the owner of the building or the first landlord.